|Free download of Necrologue (requires Amnesia: The Dark Descent)||Download from Steam.|

 What it does cover:

-- Philip waking up from the events of Penumbra: Requiem, allowing him to continue traveling through the Shelter and carrying out his deeds
+- Philip waking up from the events of Penumbra: Requiem, allowing him to continue traveling through the Shelter and carrying out his deeds.

-- What some of the mysterious locations in Penumbra: Requiem are or may imply
+- What some of the mysterious locations in Penumbra: Requiem are or may imply.

-What is left hanging:
+What is not addressed:

 - Clarence suddenly leaving on his own accord, never explaining why he did or how he could do it—considering he wanted to leave Philip’s head in Black Plague, it’s odd that he can now do it at any point in Necrologue.
+His reasoning?
+“My role has ended” and “You’ll know soon enough.”

 - Why Howard LaFresque’s body is wandering on its own, whether he’s actually alive or the Tuurngait is controlling his corpse.
+You also find a mysterious note, next to where his corpse was originally, that says, “Find him,” signed by a person calling themselves O.

-- Whatever really happened to Dr. Richard Eminess, though Penumbra: Requiem suggested that he merged with the Tuurngait
+- Whatever really happened to Dr. Richard Eminess, though Penumbra: Requiem suggested that he merged with the Tuurngait.

 It’s really odd because Dr. Swanson and Clarence were revived in this game, but their departures were abrupt and their fates were left ambiguous.
 It kinda makes bringing them back rather pointless.
 Other than determining Philip’s survival and his conflict with the Tuurngait, there isn’t much point to this game’s plot.